 A. Introduction:

 In order to ensure an orderly procedure to comply with G.L.
-Chapter 32 section 20(5)(b) to provide for the payment of Board members and Board Staff expenses for travel and other related expenditures and to meet, comply with and maintain the fiduciary responsibilities and standards of the Board members and Board staff and, further recognizing that the continuing education and training of the Board members and Board staff are essential to meet these fiduciary responsibilities and obligations, the Board hereby adopts the following regulation governing travel and related expenditures.
+Chapter 32 section 20(5)(b) to provide for the payment of Board members and Board Staff expenses for travel and other related expenditures and to meet, comply with and maintain the fiduciary responsibilities and standards of the Board members and Board staff and, further recognizing that the continuing education and training of the Board members and Board staff are essential to meet these fiduciary responsibilities and obligations, the Board hereby adopts the following regulation policy governing travel and related expenditures.

 B. Procedure for Approval of Expenditures: